Scrabble Frequently Asked Questions

 It's anomalous to have the Official Scrabble Players Dictionary not be official.

-As of March 1998, club and tournament play in North America use an unexpurgated lexicon, including all two- to nine-letter words and inflections, titled "Official Tournament and Club Word List" (but more often known as "TWL" or "TWL98" than "OTaCWL"), sold only to members of NSA.
-Send $10 (plus sales tax for AR, CA, MA, OH or WA), specifying membership number, to
+From March 1998, club and tournament play in North America has used an unexpurgated lexicon, including all two- to nine-letter words and inflections, titled "Official Tournament and Club Word List" (but more often known as "TWL" or "OWL" than "OTaCWL"), sold only to members of NASPA (with membership number), from Merriam-Webster Inc., (800) 828-1880.

 There were 12 deletions in the two- to eight-letter range: DA DEI DES HANGULS KEV LEZES LICENTI SKIWEARS STRID VIN VINS VON, and 38 additions: BACKSTAB BASSETT BASSETTS BEDSIT BEDSITS CHEMO CHEMOS DECLAW DECLAWED DECLAWS FINALISE IGNORAMI ILLER ILLEST LATTE LATTES LEZZES LOUVRED MAGLEVS PETRALE PETRALES PINEALS PREMIXT PYROLIZE REDTAIL REDTAILS RHYTONS SEVRUGA SEVRUGAS SILKIES SMOOTHES TENIASES TRAPEZII UNSELL UNSELLS VOGUER VOGUERS WHINGING.